The Rules and Regulations for the Wavemaker Fellowship Program

 These rules and regulations (the “Rules”) are jointly promulgated to set forth the principles, policies, and practices of the Rhode Island Commerce Corporation (the “Corporation”) and the Rhode Island Division of Taxation (the "Tax Division") in implementing and administering R.I.
 Gen. Laws Chapter 42-64.26, the Stay Invested in RI Wavemaker Fellowship (the “Act”).

-These rules and regulations are jointly promulgated by the Corporation and the Tax Division pursuant to the Act.
-These rules and regulations have been prepared in accordance with the requirements of the Rhode Island Administrative Procedures Act, R.I.
+These Rules are jointly promulgated by the Corporation and the Tax Division pursuant to the Act.
+These Rules have been prepared in accordance with the requirements of the Rhode Island Administrative Procedures Act, R.I.
 Gen. Laws Chapter 42-35.

 These Rules shall apply to any application received by the Corporation for a tax credit under the Act.
 Notwithstanding anything contained in these Rules to the contrary, the Corporation shall have and may exercise all general powers set forth in the Act that are necessary or convenient to effect its purposes and these Rules shall be liberally construed so as to permit the Corporation to effectuate the purposes of the Act and other applicable state laws and regulations.

 If any provision of these Rules, or the application thereof to any person or circumstance, is held invalid by a court of competent jurisdiction, the validity of the remainder of the Rules shall not be affected thereby.